ad1tyaaa/100days/round-1.md

 ## day 47 : 09 January 2023

 Just finished Recursion-day04, and now I'm updating the repo.
 There are homework problems that I'll do now.
 Today, I basically solved 4 question, 2 from Strings, 1 of Exponentiation (using recursion), which was really very interesting.
 And, last was bubble sort using recursion.
 I have to do Insertion and Selection Sort using recursion as well.
 Looking forward to tomorrrow.

+## day 48 : 10 January 2023

+I'm 10 mins late to update the repo.
+Okay, I am not gonna lie, I didn't study the new topic properly today.
+I was actually doing yesterday's homework.
+And, so I wrote the code for Sleection Sort, Insertion Sort, and Bubble Sort recursively.
+And, Then I slacked of till 11:30 (night), and then sat down for studying as day was almost over.
+And, I did watch the whole video but, I couldn't grasp the concept peoperly.
+I think tomorrow I'm going to do it again, and solve the "Merge 2 Sorted Arrays" problem.
+That's it for today.